yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

 - If yes, which ones?
 - Is it clear that training data of initial predictors and meta-predictor are __independent__ of test data for the meta-predictor?

-!!! example "From Example Publication"
+> **From Example Publication**
-	Yes, predictor output is a binary prediction computed from the consensus of other methods; Independence of training sets of other methods with test set of meta-predictor was not tested since datasets from other methods were not available.
+> Yes, predictor output is a binary prediction computed from the consensus of other methods; Independence of training sets of other methods with test set of meta-predictor was not tested since datasets from other methods were not available.

 ## 2.3 Data encoding